-This option lets you enable or disable the Wake Up on Ring feature.
+If you have installed another operating system on your computer, this option lets you enable or disable the Wake Up on Ring feature.
 With this feature, you can set up your computer to turn itself on when the telephone rings.
-For more information about the Wake Up on Ring feature, see "Wake Up on Ring" on page 28.
+(It may take several rings before your computer wakes up completely.)
+For more information about the Wake Up on Ring feature, including information about when you might not want to use this feature, see "Wake Up on Ring" on page 27.